How Leaders Send Mixed Signals Without Realizing It: The Cost of the Gap Between Intention and Behavior

 As organizations expand, leadership alignment becomes increasingly critical, and increasingly tested.
 Small gaps in how leaders interpret strategy, communicate expectations, or model behavior can create visible variation in how teams execute.
 Individually, these gaps may seem subtle; collectively, they shape decision speed, clarity, and performance.

-At Coltivano™, we see this pattern consistently in mid-sized organizations navigating growth, stalled momentum, or transition: alignment becomes the quiet determinant of whether the organization can scale and whether it can do so with clarity and cohesion.
+At Coltivano™, we see this pattern consistently in mid-sized organizations navigating growth, stalled momentum, or strategic inflection: alignment becomes one of the quiet determinants of whether leadership and organizational capacity can scale with clarity and cohesion.

 Alignment Is Not Agreement, It’s Coherence